breederdao/creatorverse-plugins-docs/README.md

 **Output Pin:**

-- OnSuccess: The response pin triggered when registration is successful.
+- OnSuccess: The response pin triggered when login is successful.
 - OnFail: Triggered when an error is encountered during the API request.
 - Data: The successful response data.
 - Message: The error message.
 This pin can be empty when the response is successful.